ndmitchell/record-dot-preprocessor/proposal/0000-record-dot-syntax.md

 # Record Dot Syntax

-Records in Haskell are [widely recognised](https://www.yesodweb.com/blog/2011/09/limitations-of-haskell) as being under-powered, with duplicate field names being particularly troublesome.
-We propose a new language extension `RecordDotSyntax` that provides syntactic sugar to make the features introduced in [the `HasField` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst) more accessible, improving the user experience.
+Records in Haskell are [recognised](https://www.yesodweb.com/blog/2011/09/limitations-of-haskell) as being under-powered, with duplicate field names being particularly troublesome.
+We propose a new language extension `RecordDotSyntax` - concrete syntax exercising [the `HasField` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst).
+Dot syntax by `HasField` improves user experience.

 ## Motivation

-In almost every programing language we write `a.b` to mean the `b` field of the `a` record expression.
-In Haskell that becomes `b a`, and even then, only works if there is only one `b` in scope.
-Haskell programmers have struggled with this weakness, variously putting each record in a separate module with qualified imports, or prefixing record fields with the type name.
-We propose bringing `a.b` to Haskell, which works regardless of how many `b` fields are in scope.
-Here's a simple example of what is on offer:
+In near all in-use languages `a.b` gets the `b` field from the `a`.
+Also,  there can be more than one type of `a` with component `b`.
+Dot (products) and projections are intimately related.
+Dot denoting projection is _useful_ (compact and recognizable).`RecordDotSyntax` uses '.' to mean projections of records.

+Here's what's on offer:
 ```haskell
 {-# LANGUAGE RecordDotSyntax #-}